 What I’m interested in these days

-- Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the AAAS Community Engagement Fellows Program
+- Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the 2017 class CSCCE Community Engagement Fellows.

-- Considering our online, technology-mediated interactions and specifically whether co-creation is possible online.
-How do we encourage discourse in such a way that we can share and build on ideas and handle the associated identity issues?
+- Considering our online, technology-mediated interactions – How can we successfully share and build upon ideas and handle the associated identity issues in an online community?

 These are some additional community-focused projects that I’ve contributed to: